 Where did sherry come from?

-Viniculture, or the production of wine, has been happening in Jerez since the Phoenicians introduced it to the Iberian peninsula in 1100 B.C.
-About 900 years later, the Romans came and continued the tradition of making wine in and around Jerez.
+The Viniculture, or the fermentation of grapes to produce wine, dates back to when the Phoenicians introduced it to the Iberian peninsula in 1100 B.C.
+About 900 years later, the Romans came and continued the tradition of making wine.
+However, when the Arabs took over a vast swath of Iberia, including Andalusia, they introduced the process of making fortified wines.
+And … sherry was born!

 How is sherry made?

-After the magic of turning grape juice into an alcoholic libation in stainless steel tanks, otherwise known as fermentation, the fortification process starts by adding a grape-based spirit and continues to fortify until the wine reaches an alcohol level of about 15%.
+After turning grape juice into an alcoholic libation through fermentation, the fortification process of making sherry starts by adding a grape-based spirit and continues to fortify until the wine reaches an alcohol level of about 15%.

 The Solera system